SaraSSC/CorkDefectAnalizer/README.md

 # Additional Information

-To use label studio type on the cmd and create an account using the gui:
+To use Label Studio type on the cmd and create an account using the gui:

 ```bash